taw00/element-rpm/README.md

 _**What is this GitHub Repository?**_

 The purpose of this repository is to store all the bits and pieces needed to build and package the Element application for various RPM flavors of Linux: CentOS, Fedora, and OpenSUSE.
-The binary (installable and runnable) packages are then built by the [Fedora Project's COPR build system](https://copr.fedorainfracloud.org/coprs/taw/element/).
+The binary (installable and runnable) packages <s>are</s> were then built on the <s>[Fedora Project's COPR build system](https://copr.fedorainfracloud.org/coprs/taw/element/)</s>.

+---

+---

+**SHUT DOWN NOTICE**

+**I am closing down this project for two reasons:**

+1. a core upstream component of Element (the Electron platform) embeds non-free software (a couple codecs in libffmpeg.so) and I have been asked (told) to stop using my preferred build system (COPR)
+2. builds for OpenSUSE are *again* super-challenging

+As such, today—March 1, 2022, version 1.10.6—after almost four years of working on this project, I am ending my maintainence of Element builds for CentOS, Fedora, and OpenSUSE.
+I am a fan of the project and think they are clearly a superior solution in the groups-chat space, but I am tired of fighting all the technical debt baggage and complexity associated to NodeJS and Electron.
+At some point I will stop checking in changes and that will be that.
+If someone wants to use my spec files and start a new RPM build project, please do so.
+Just let me know so I can link to it here.

+**THERE IS AN ALTERNATIVE TO MY RPM BUILDS!**

+There is an alternative build out there that should work for everyone: a Flatpak!
+I am not a huge fan of the bloat and non-native-ness of Flatpak/Snap/AppData builds (they are a kludge), but like all kludges, they are often *good enough*.
+So ... instead of the RPM, just go ahead and [install the Flatpak](https://flathub.org/apps/details/im.riot.Riot).

+A big *thank you* goes out to all the good folks who supported and encouraged me over these four year.
+Cheers! -todd

+---

+---

 <!--
 > IMPORTANT REPOSITORY NOTICE